0

 The Rossiya Hotel closed on January 1, 2006.
 Demolition of the building began in March 2006 for a planned entertainment complex which would have been loosely based on the design of the old Zaryadye district.
 The project was to be overseen by British architect Sir Norman Foster and would have included a new, two thousand room hotel with apartments and a parking garage.
 In October 2006, the Supreme Arbitration Court cancelled the results of a tender to reconstruct the Rossiya hotel near the Kremlin.
 The hotel's site remained vacant until 2013, when it was announced that Zaryadye Park would be developed there.
 The park opened in November 2017.

-Text imported from Wikipedia article "Rossiya Hotel" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Rossiya Hotel" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants